packagePFIM/PFIM/README.md

     - FedorovWynn/
     - MultiplicativeAlgorithm/

-For each tests results have been saved in files .RDS.

-Copy and paste these folder on your computer and execute all those scripts, one can run the script **run_examples_PFIM.R** where on définit le path des dossiers Design_Evaluation et Design_Optimization.
+The Vignettes/ folder contains the two vignettes available on CRAN.

+To run all the scripts, simply copy these folders to your computer and execute the run_examples_PFIM.R script.
+Within this script, you need to specify the paths to the Design_Evaluation and Design_Optimization directories.

-# Getting help
+## Getting help

 If you encounter a clear bug, please file the issue with a minimal reproducible example in the folder Issues.